shamil-bikjanov/magebit-task/ReadMe.txt

 6. DBconnect.php.

-Four key attributes: 'port' , 'DBname', 'username' and 'password' are to be updated in order to extablish connection to a database as required.
+Four key attributes: 'port' , 'DBname', 'username' and 'password' are to be updated in order to establish connection to a database as required.

 7. myscripts.js.